Godfather (1991 film)

 Godfather is a 1991 Indian Malayalam-language action comedy drama film written and directed by Siddique–Lal.
 It is produced by Appachan under the banner of Swargachithra.
-The film stars N. N. Pillai, Mukesh, Thilakan, Innocent, Bheeman Raghu, Kanaka, Jagadish, Siddique, K. P. A. C. Lalitha and Philomina in supporting roles.
-The film revolves around the rivalry between two families, the Anjooran and Anappara houses and the consequences faced when two members of the families fall in love.
+The film stars N. N. Pillai, Mukesh, Thilakan, Innocent, Bheeman Raghu, Jagadish, Siddique, Kanaka, K. P. A. C. Lalitha and Philomina in supporting roles.
+The film revolves around the rivalry between two families, the Anjooran and Aanappara houses and the consequences faced when two members of the families fall in love.

 Godfather was initially planned to be released before In Harihar Nagar (1990), however Siddique-Lal felt that the film's script was not complete, and as a result stretched production time.
-The film was released on 15 November 1991 to positive reviews and became a commercial success, running for a record 404 days.
+The film was released on 15 November 1991 to positive reviews and became a commercial success, running for a record 404 days at Sreekumar theatre in Trivandrum.
 It was also the highest grossing Malayalam film at that time.
-The movie was shot entirely in Kozhikode.

-The songs were written by Bichu Thirumala and the music was composed by S. Balakrishnan (composer).The song "pookalam vannu" is considered as a classic of Malayalam cinema, celebrated for its memorable tune and its role in conveying the central love story of the film.

 Plot

-Anjooran, and his four sons Balaraman, Swaminathan, Premachandran and Ramabhadran are in severe enmity with the Anappara family.
-Anjooran's bitter hatred toward Anappara Achhamma (Achhamma - Father's mother) stems from events in the past, when the men of Anappara abducted Balaraman's fiancée and forced her to marry the eldest son of Achamma.
-The resulting series of events saw Anjooran's wife being killed, and him being sent to jail for avenging her by murdering Achhamma's husband.
+Anjooran, and his four sons Balaraman, Swaminathan, Premachandran and Ramabhadran are in severe enmity with the Aanappara family.
+Anjooran's bitter hatred toward Aanappara Achhamma (Achhamma - Father's mother) stems from events in the past, when the men of Aanappara abducted Balaraman's fiancée and forced her to marry the eldest son of Achamma.
+The resulting series of events saw Anjooran's wife being killed, and him being sent to jail for avenging her by murdering Achamma's husband.
 Consequently, he develops a deep hatred and anger towards all women, and their entry into his home is prohibited from then on.

 Anjooran's youngest son Ramabhadran is a law college student.
-At Law college, he and his friend Mayin Kutty try all means to humiliate their classmate Malu, who is the granddaughter of Achhamma.
+At Law college, he and his friend Mayin Kutty try all means to humiliate their classmate Malu, who is the granddaughter of Achamma.
 Malu gets engaged to Shyam Prasad, a young state minister, but the minister withdraws from the relation as Anjooran intervenes and threatens him of political consequences.
 Incensed, Achamma hatches a plan to divide Anjooran's family by having Malu seduce Ramabhadran and making him turn against his father.
-When Malu expresses her feelings to Ramabhadran, as per the advice of her grandmother, Mayin Kutty ideates that Ramabhadran could divide the Anappara family by seducing Malu and turning her against them.
+When Malu expresses her feelings to Ramabhadran, as per the advice of her grandmother, Mayin Kutty ideates that Ramabhadran could divide the Aanappara family by seducing Malu and turning her against them.
 On his advice, Ramabhadran too acts as if he is in love with her.
 The facade soon falls and they really fall in love with each other.
 While wondering about ways to get his family to support this relationship, he gets to know that Swaminathan is leading a secret double life as Ramanathan, with a wife Kochammini and two children.
 When confronted with this information, Swaminathan promises to help unite him and Malu.